What markets exist in your community and who is your target customer?

 Now that you have answered these questions, move on to the competition section.

 In many cases, there will already be businesses that are selling flowers in your community.
-And regardless of local market conditions, there will be a certain segment of consumers who prefer to purchase flowers online at ftd.com and other well-known online retailers.
+And regardless of local market conditions, there will be a certain segment of consumers who prefer to purchase through wire services like ftd.com and other well-known online retailers.
 Having researched the market and what segments of the market buy flowers for what reason, now Consider the following:

 Who is your competition-in the floral market?